HIP-infrastructure/docker-elk/INSTALLATION_GUIDELINES.md

+# ELK Stack of the Human Intracranial EEG Platform

-# Installation guidelines
+## Installation Guidelines

-## First ELK Stack Deployment
+### First ELK Stack Deployment

 If you are starting from scratch, please make sure the following dependencies are installed: